Gift Ideas For Older Parents (Updated 2022)

 But what we really like is how you can have the flame effect on without the heating.
 Just seeing the ‘fire’ can subliminally make people feel warmer, and the quiet rolling sound effect adds to the ambience.
 We’ve heard of pets falling asleep in front of it without the heat on too!

+As a physiotherapist we are always recommending well fitting slippers with backs and rubber sole to improve someones mobility and reduce falls.
 We love CosyFeet – a British company which makes stylish shoes, slippers and socks for people with wide feet.
 And these sheepskin lined booties are great for keeping people comfortable and warm this winter.

 The wool upper gently moulds to the shape of the foot and the breathable sheepskin lets the feet breathe.
 They’re cushioned and super comfy!